elim723/pricer/README.md

 This is Elim's solution to a job interview assignment `Pricer` by Kinetica.

+NOTE :: Given that Elim was given the task within the past 30 hours, she is able to get the logic and implementation working right.
+Elim has also provided an easy test against the provided answers given target sizes of 1,
+200, 10000.
+However, Elim is planning to write a unittest for this project.

 There are three options to run `pricer`.
 All options use the same logic.